isaacnmm/pestpolicy-hugo2XX/content/posts/best-hackintosh-laptop/index.md

 **Processing Power:**
 This device is impeccable because of the Intel core processor **i7 4500U**
-. �Inclusive of it there are i3 and i5 models in addition to i7.
+.
+Inclusive of it there are i3 and i5 models in addition to i7.
 So fantastic!
 **High-Quality Graphics:**
 Its graphics are breathtaking too!
 It has Intel HD 4400 graphics.
 **Faster RAM**